infiniteoverflow/Simple-Interest-Calculator/README.md

 # Simple-Interest-Calculator
-A Flutter app that is used to calculate the returns for a certain pricipal amount at a given rate of a period of time.
+A Flutter app that is used to calculate the returns for a certain principal amount at a given rate for a period of time.

 The Principal amount is calculated by:
 ```